SeineAle/daytona-md/daytona2.md

 ### Conclusion
-By following this guide, you have learned to set up a MERN stack project both with and without Daytona.
-The conventional method often faces challenges such as dependency management, time consumption, and collaboration difficulties.
-Daytona simplifies this process through automated provisioning, seamless IDE integration, and robust cross-platform support.
-By automating environment setup, Daytona ensures consistency, streamlines workflows, and improves collaboration.
-Embracing Daytona for development environment management reduces setup time, minimizes errors, and enhances productivity.
+Within minutes, Daytona enabled us to set up a ready-to-code environment for an unfamiliar project without altering our default local development setup.
+All necessary installations and configurations were handled automatically.

+We were able to run the site locally, utilize our favorite tools like VS Code, and seamlessly collaborate with our teammates.

+Development automation with Daytona simplifies onboarding, ensures consistency, and accelerates feedback cycles.
+Try Daytona for your next project!